-There are five key elements that make-up a Special Activation Precinct.
+There are five elements that create a SAP, these are explained below.

 1. Fast track planning

-Faster and simplified planning and approval processes, meaning businesses can set-up and start trading in Special Activation Precincts sooner.
-Each Special Activation Precinct will have its own planning arrangements that will ‘switch on’ streamlined planning processes in that precinct, giving businesses and investors shorter application and approval timelines, as well as exemptions in some circumstances.
-The NSW Government will seek community feedback when designing the planning arrangements for each Special Activation Precinct.
+Faster and simplified planning and approval processes, meaning businesses can set-up and start trading in SAPs sooner.
+Each SAP will have its own planning arrangements that will ‘switch on’ streamlined planning processes in that precinct, giving businesses and investors shorter application and approval timelines, as well as exemptions in some circumstances.
+The NSW Government will seek community feedback when designing the planning arrangements for each SAP.

-Fast track planning in Special Activation Precincts will make it easier to establish, invest or grow a business in regional NSW.
+Fast track planning in SAPs will make it easier to establish, invest or grow a business in regional NSW.